ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 A Research Group doesn't require a Captain or OKRs to be formed and having individuals that subscribe to multiple Research Groups isn't considered harmful.

-A byproduct of both of these team structures achieves another important goal: making it easier for new users and contributors to subscribe to updates and get ramped up quickly to the current project focus.
+> A byproduct of both of these team structures achieves another important goal: making it easier for new users and contributors to subscribe to updates and get ramped up quickly to the current project focus.

+**Tiger Teams**

+Tiger teams are a small, temporary group of people usually formed to solve a specific problem or build a particularly complex feature.
+They frequently form when significant iteration/collaboration across team or project boundaries is required to achieve success.
+Once the objective is achieved, the tiger team dissolves back into their normal working groups.

+Some great examples that would likely benefit from a tiger team include: a scoped collaboration between infra, go-ipfs, and Libp2p on a specific issue; a complex and envolved feature on the intersection of IPFS and IPLD; or a specific time-sensitive project involving members of the community, gui, and js-ipfs working groups.

+A tiger team has a DRI (directly responsible individual) that drives the team's engagement and agenda.
+They are responsible for initiating communication channels and ensuring the group has a unified definition of success they drive toward efficiently.
+Tiger teams interface through a set of temporary ad hoc communication channels (such as an IRC channel, github project, mumble standup, weekly call, email list, slack etc) to empower quick iteration amongst teammates.

 ## Team Roles